influx6/relay/readme.md

       //handle the request and response
     })

-    //the real route is /home/:id
+    //the real route is /home/:id, using the internal request
-    //using the internal request encapsulation in relay which wraps up the request and response and uses the codecs for writing and reading data home.BindHTTP("get post put","/:id",func(req *relay.HTTPRequest){
+    //encapsulation in relay which wraps up the request
+    //and response and uses the codecs for writing and reading data home.BindHTTP("get post put","/:id",func(req *relay.HTTPRequest){
       //handle the custom request object
     },relay.BasicHTTPCodec) // => returns a http port